paullopes2004/RegressionCourseProject/reports/Project_Summary.md

 **Average Volume (avg_volume_mln)**: This is just the mean daily trading volume divided by one million to make the numbers more readable.
 Volume tells us how actively a stock is being traded.

 **90-Day Momentum (momentum_90)**: This is the log return over the first 90 trading days of 2017.
 We wanted to see if stocks that started the year strong would continue to perform well.
-The idea is that momentum might persist - winners keep winning, at least for a while.
+The idea is that momentum might persist, winners keep winning, at least for a while.

 **30-Day Moving Average Trend (trend_ma30)**: This captures the short-term trend at the start of the year.
 We calculated the 30-day moving average of closing prices and then looked at how different it was from the starting price.
 If the moving average is higher than the starting price, it suggests an upward trend.